KxSystems/docs/docs/ref/parse.md

 (k){$[-6h=@x;!x;'`type]};5)
 ```

+!!! tip "The composition of `eval` after `parse` is essentially the q interpreter."

-## Q-SQL
+## QSQL

-Q-SQL statements are parsed to the corresponding functional form.
+QSQL queries are parsed to the corresponding functional form.

 ```q
 q)\l sp.q